Independent insurance advisor for expats in Switzerland

 Book with Robert

-Certified Financial Planner IAF & Federal Diploma of Higher Education.
+Financial Planner IAF & Federal Diploma of Higher Education.
 Speaks German, English, French.
-Specializes in 3rd pillar and cross-border situations for clients with income in more than one country.
+Hans remains available for existing planning relationships and long-running client files.

 Robert is the best person to partner with if you need to do difficult things such as relocate.